 For guaranteed clump-free pancake batter, this recipe blitzes its ingredients in a food processor.
 Not only does the strategy yield super-soft results, but it also makes for really easy prep, so weekday pancake breakfasts can be a thing way more often.

 Thanks to being pulsed in a food processor, this no-sugar-added bowl of apples, dates, and chia may have the texture of overnight oats, but there are actually zero grains in sight.
-Still, the combination of fresh and dried fruit, seeds, and nuts provides plenty of carbs and healthy fat to pass as a satisfying breakfast.
+Still, the combination of fresh and dried fruit, seeds, and nuts provides enough carbs and healthy fats to pass as a satisfying breakfast.

 If you’re into the Paleo diet, chances are you always have a sweet potato on hand.
 Use it in this quick, filling, three-ingredient breakfast, where it’s blended with almond butter for fat and flavor.
 It’ll taste just like a smoothie-in-a-bowl, but will contain zero added sugar.